St. Amant High School Band Handbook

 Competition Marching Band

-The “Competition Band” is comprised of every student enrolled in the band classes at St. Amant High School in grades 10-12, and all percussionists in grade 9-12.
+The “Competition Band” is comprised of every student enrolled in the band classes at St. Amant High School in grades 10-12, all percussionists in grade 9-12, and selected 9th grades as needed.
 The Competition Band performs at all home football games, selected away games, pep rallies, the Gonzales Christmas Parade, and all other scheduled events.
 All members of the Competition Band are required to attend all marching band festivals and contests regardless of their performance status.

 Regular performances by the Wind Symphony include District and State Band Festivals, Christmas Concert, Spring Concert, Awards Night, Graduation Ceremonies, and all other scheduled events.
 Wind Symphony Members are also required to audition for the All-District Honor Band.
 The Wind Symphony rehearses regularly before and after school.
 The rehearsal schedules vary from year to year, and are subject to change.
 Students will be notified in a timely manner of all extra rehearsals.
 Attendance at all scheduled performances and rehearsals is required.